surajeet407/ClientyApp/README.md

 # ClientApp

-Its a simple angular 5 app to interact with crud feature with the help of firebase@latest api This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.
+Its a simple angular 5 app to interact with crud feature with the help of firebase@latest api. type npm install to install node modules then to run this app type ng serve or npm init.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ## Development server